nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 Format: `addIncome DESCRIPTION /amt AMOUNT /date DATE /cat CATEGORY`

-* The `DESCRIPTION` cannot contain punctuation or any special characters.
 * The `AMOUNT` must be a positive number.
 * The `DATE` is optional, it will default to the current date if not provided.
 It accepts a range of formats, `dd/mm/yyyy` is recommended.
 * THE `CATEGORY` is optional, if the provided input does not correspond to any of the preset categories <code>